Inside one of the biggest public service campaigns in U.S. history: selling the coronavirus vaccines to uneasy Americans

 The federal campaign could appeal to those who still believe in “we.”
 But what chance did a Democratic administration have of persuading vaccine hesitaters who distrust government and Democrats?
 “Our campaign [with the Ad Council] is reaching a population that’s more difficult for the government campaign to reach,” Bridgeland says.

 In time we’ll know which assessment of the nation’s soul embodied in the two slogans is closer to the mark.
 The Ad Council has hired marketing tech companies to measure the impact and reach of its campaign and to try to tease out how effective it is in getting hesitaters to roll up their sleeves for a shot.
-There were still no results of those studies as of late April, campaign coordinators told me.
+(By the end of April there had been 2.6 million visits to the campaign website, where vaccine questions are answered, according to the Ad Council’s surveys, and of those who had concerns, more than 60 percent left feeling more confident about getting vaccinated.)

 What we do know is that something seems to be causing a shift in thinking.
 The number of people vaccinated or willing to get vaccinated rose from 46 percent just before the campaign launched to 62 percent by the third week of April, according to Axios-Ipsos polling.
 Though the overall share of those “not at all likely to get vaccinated” was flat at 20 percent, the number of Whites in the hesitating middle targeted by the Ad Council fell from 28 percent to 16 percent; Blacks 48 percent to 22 percent; and Hispanics 43 percent to 25 percent.
-And the number of Republicans hesitating to get vaccinated fell from 29 percent to 14 percent (nearly a third of Republicans, however, remained “not at all likely to get vaccinated”).
+And the share of Republicans hesitating to get vaccinated fell from 29 percent to 14 percent (nearly a third of Republicans, however, remained “not at all likely to get vaccinated”).

 I wondered if the “It’s Up to You” bandage would be remembered the way Smokey Bear or the Crash Test Dummies are.
 “Do we have an icon of creative [work] that’s going to do that?” says Jason Apaliski, who designed the bandage logo.
 “Maybe.”
 Or, in the ever-morphing and self-adjusting vaccination marketing moonshot, “maybe it hasn’t even been created yet.”

-Note: Update: This story has been updated to reflect the results of studies by the Ad Council to assess the impact of the coronavirus vaccine outreach campaign.